grislyeye/three-meet/pages/rules/conditions.md

 </header>

-A **Corrupted** creature has been tainted by ruinous magics.
-They are slowly descending into darkness as their body and mind warp.

-Corruption is a [Resource](../../pages/rules/usage.md) your diminishing humanity.
+**Corrupted** is a [Resource](../../pages/rules/usage.md) that tracks your diminishing humanity.
 It's **Tapped** each time you make a corrupted action, such as using ruinous magic or using a cursed magic item.

 Each time it is **Exhausted** you undergo an unpleasant transformation.
 Roll on the Corruptions table below.
 Your Corruption then **Replenishes** at the next lower die.
 It stays at Ud4 once you reach Ud4.